 - Step 2: Follow up with either a long-term test or a second short-term test.

 If you need results quickly, the EPA suggests a second short-term test.
 If time is not an issue, the long-term test may offer a better understanding of the year-round radon average.
-For more information, see the EPA’s A Citizen’s Guide to Radon.
+For more information, see the EPA’s radon page.

 Kansas State University offers affordable testing options at National Radon Program Services.
 Continuous monitoring is also available with devices such as the Safety Siren Pro Series HS71512 3 Radon Gas Detector.